zcebeci/fcvalid/README.md

 ## Cite the package
 To cite the package please use one of the following items fits to your references list:

-*Cebeci, Z., Kavlak, A.T., & Yildiz, F. (2017).
-Validation of fuzzy and possibilistic clustering results.
-In Proc. of *2017 IEEE International Artificial Intelligence and Data Processing Symposium (IDAP)* (pp. 1-7).*
+Cebeci, Z., Kavlak, A.T., & Yildiz, F. (2017).
+"Validation of fuzzy and possibilistic clustering results", in Proc. of *2017 IEEE International Artificial Intelligence and Data Processing Symposium (IDAP)*. pp. 1-7.
+DOI: 10.1109/IDAP.2017.8090183*

 or in BibTeX format: